NATIONAL BROWNIE DAY

 Each year on December 8, brownie lovers across the nation enjoy one of their favorite baked goods on National Brownie Day.

-With the chocolate brownie being the favorite, the blonde brownie runs a close second.
+In the United States, the chocolate brownie is a favorite, with the blonde brownie running a close second.
 A blonde brownie is made with brown sugar and no chocolate and is often called a blondie.

-The earliest recipes for brownies comparable to those familiar to us today are found published in regional cookbooks and newspapers around the turn of the last century.
+The earliest recipes for brownies we are familiar with today are found published in regional cookbooks and newspapers around the turn of the last century.
 The 1904 Laconia, NH Home Cookery, the 1904 Chicago, IL Service Club Cook Book, and an April 2, 1905, edition of The Boston Globe are three early examples.
 In 1906, Fannie Merritt Farmer published a recipe in an edition of The Boston Cooking School Cook Book.

-Three myths that have gained popularity over the years, regarding the creation of the brownie:
+Three myths have gained popularity over the years regarding the creation of the brownie:

-- A chef accidentally added melted chocolate to biscuit dough.
+- In an accidental mixing of ingredients, a chef added melted chocolate to biscuit dough.

-- A cook forgot to add flour to the batter.
+- A forgetful cook left out the flour when mixing the batter.

-- A housewife did not have baking powder and improvised with this new treat.
-The story tells that she was baking for guests and decided she would serve them these flattened cakes.
+- When a housewife did not have baking powder, she improvised to create this new treat.
+The wife decided to serve her guest flattened cakes.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!